Liberty's Kids

 Quick summary and important considerations

-This show follows young reporters as they witness and report on the exciting events of the American Revolution, meeting famous historical figures along the way and learning about the fight for freedom.
+This show follows young characters as they get caught up in the exciting events of the American Revolution.
+They meet famous historical figures and help in the fight for freedom, learning about history along the way.

 Content Warnings